MrToast99/Nextube-Remaster/README.md

 3. Navigate to **http://192.168.4.1**.
 4. Set your admin password (first boot only), then enter your home WiFi credentials under **Network**.

+> **No laptop nearby?** A smartphone works perfectly for initial setup.
+Connect your phone to **Nextube-Setup**, open a browser, and go to **http://192.168.4.1** to complete the WiFi configuration.
+Once the Nextube joins your home network, manage it from any device on the same network.

 **AP lifecycle:**
 - **No credentials saved** — AP stays up indefinitely for first-time setup.
 - **Credentials saved, STA connects** — AP closes **90 seconds** after the device gets an IP, giving the browser time to finish loading the UI.